CMSgov/redhat-enterprise-linux-8-stig-baseline/Development_and_Testing.md

 >>>>>> Also try running `kitchen diagnose --all` for configuration
 ```

-14. For steps that apply to making updates, patches, and updates to the profile, see the next section, [Updating the Profile](#18-updating-the-profile).
+14. For steps that apply to making updates, patches, and updates to the profile, see the next section, [Updating the Profile](#updating-the-profile).
-15. Your InSpec scan results are located in the `./spec/results/` directory, nameed `./spec/results/ubi-8_*`.
+15. Your InSpec scan results are located in the `./spec/results/` directory, named `./spec/results/ubi-8_*.`
-16. Use [Heimdall Lite](https://heimdall-lite.mitre.org) to load both the `hardened` and `vanilla` results to ensure your changes and updates, "failed as expected and passed as expected and covered your courner cases."
+16. Use Heimdall Lite to load both the `hardened` and `vanilla` results to ensure your changes and updates, "failed as expected and passed as expected and covered your corner cases."

-## 1.8.
-Updating the Profile
+## Updating the Profile

 This project follows the [GitFlow model](https://docs.github.com/en/get-started/quickstart/github-flow "GitFlow Announcement Blog") for managing the repository, accepting pull requests (PRs), and merging changes into the profile.

-### 1.8.1.
-Micro vs Massive Pull Requests (PRs)
+### Micro vs Massive Pull Requests (PRs)

 In software development, the decision between making many small pull requests (micro PRs) or fewer, larger pull requests (massive PRs) often depends on the context.
 Both approaches have their benefits and challenges.

-#### 1.8.1.1.
-Micro PRs
+#### Micro PRs

 Micro PRs involve making frequent, small changes to the codebase.
 Each PR is focused on a single task or feature.